 Admissions Officer Salary

-Admissions Officers aren't exactly in the most profitable line of business; these folks earn a belt-tightening average of $40K annually.
+Admissions Officers in the United States are not likely to strike it rich; they only make around $40K annually on average.
 Experience level is the biggest factor affecting pay for this group, followed by geography.
+The majority of workers are highly satisfied with their job.
 Most report receiving medical coverage from their employers and a strong majority collect dental insurance.
-Most Admissions Officers survey respondents are women (70 percent).
-Job satisfaction is considered about average by most people in this profession.
-This report is based on answers to PayScale's salary questionnaire.
+Women make up the majority of Admissions Officers (67 percent) who completed the questionnaire.
+This report is based on responses to the PayScale salary survey.

 Job Description for Admissions Officer